RobertIsmo/ISAA/README.md

 # Interior Sergeant-At-Arms

-Interior Sergeant-At-Arms(ISAA) is a simple singleton process manager.
+Interior Sergeant-At-Arms(ISAA) is a Free Software simple singleton process manager.
 It's job is to make sure only one process of a certain class is running at a time.
 It is broken up into two programs: `isaa`, a cli tool to attempt to run porcesses with; `isaad`, a daemon to govern whether to terminate a process or whether attempts to run a process should be allowed or not.

 ## Why?